 Eni is a global energy company operating in an age of great transition and new environmental challenges.
 For this reason, we’re researching new technologies to reduce greenhouse gas emissions from fuel and also developing sustainable biofuels – both involving major investment.
-Within this framework, we’re developing technologies to convert conventional fossil-fuel refineries into bio-refineries to produce high-quality, cleaner fuels.
+Within this framework, we’re developing technologies to convert conventional fossil-fuel refineries into biorefineries to produce high-quality, cleaner fuels.
 The conventional refineries of Venice and Gela have been radically redesigned, incorporating innovative solutions and using environmentally and financially sustainable production methods.
 Such investments in in-house research have, in part, often led us to patent innovative and efficient solutions, which have contributed to our role as a key player in the process of energy transition focused on decarbonization.

 Venice: the first conventional refinery in the world to go “bio”

-Porto Marghera, in Venice, is the first conventional refinery in the world to be converted into a bio-refinery.
-Since 2014, about 360,000 tonnes of vegetable oil have been treated and converted here per year.
+Porto Marghera, in Venice, is the first conventional refinery in the world to be converted into a biorefinery.
+Since 2014, about 230,000 tonnes of vegetable oil have been treated and converted here per year.
 In 2019, Eni Rewind started the identification of possible development opportunities in Italy.
 In particular, feasibility studies of a Waste to Fuel plant were realized at Porto Marghera, with a FORSU processing capacity until 150,000 tonnes per year.

 Porto Marghera, the success of industrial conversion

-Gela: Europe’s most innovative bio-refinery
+Gela: Europe’s most innovative biorefinery

-According to all technical standards, the new bio-refinery is considered to be the most innovative in Europe.
+According to all technical standards, the new biorefinery is considered to be the most innovative in Europe.
 It replaces the large petrochemical plant, on which construction began in 1962 and which has now shut down.
-To date, the refinery’s conversion has cost €294 million, plus an estimated additional €73 million of investment in further preparatory work and construction of future biomass pre-processing equipment, due to be completed by the third quarter of 2020.
+To date, the refinery’s conversion cost is close to €285 million, plus an estimated additional €15 million of investment in the construction of a biomass pre-processing equipment and logistic facilities to improve feedstock flexibility, due to be completed by the end of 2020.

-Bio-refineries: production process and business model
+Biorefineries: production process and business model